hejar-mukri/bluez-hid2hci/README.md

 that is not available on Void Linux repositories.
 My source packages are Cent-OS and Fedora's "rpm" packages from their repositories.
 Firstly
 I converted them to "deb" packages via "alien" in DebianOS; then to "xbps" via the "xdeb" app in Void Linux.

+The drivers are inside the "binpkgs" folders.
 Both of them working on my laptop.
-You can use either one.
+You can use either one that are from different versions.